The aims of the West Midlands Police Camera Enforcement Unit are:

 To achieve this we work to implement road safety measures through education, engineering and enforcement.
-In order to ensure the most appropriate solution is implemented, we work closely with our partners at West Midlands Police-CMPG, Highways England, Her Majesty’s Courts Service, West Midlands Fire Service and the seven local authorities of the West Midlands (representing Birmingham, Coventry, Dudley, Sandwell, Solihull, Walsall and Wolverhampton) to identify road safety issues, determine an appropriate solution and, where appropriate, conduct enforcement through safety cameras and police enforcement.
+In order to ensure the most appropriate solution is implemented, we work closely with our partners at West Midlands Police-CMPG, Highways England, His Majesty’s Courts Service, West Midlands Fire Service and the seven local authorities of the West Midlands (representing Birmingham, Coventry, Dudley, Sandwell, Solihull, Walsall and Wolverhampton) to identify road safety issues, determine an appropriate solution and, where appropriate, conduct enforcement through safety cameras and police enforcement.

 Why concentrate on Speed?